Network at a Glance

 25 Partner Organizations

 The network comprises 25 organizations invited to the Celebration event based on their partnerships with Roanoke College.
-Of these, 13 were "starred" — the primary celebrated partners — while 12 additional organizations were recognized as connected partners within the broader ecosystem.
+Of these, 13 were "starred" as the primary celebrated partners, while 12 additional organizations were recognized as connected partners within the broader Roanoke College ecosystem.

 49 Direct Connections

-Across the 25 core partners, 49 unique connections were identified between organizations, meaning many partners don't just connect to Roanoke College individually — they are interconnected with each other.
-This creates a web-like structure rather than a simple hub-and-spoke.
+Across the 25 core partners, 49 unique connections were identified between organizations.
+Many partners don't just connect to Roanoke College individually.
+They are also interconnected with each other, creating a web-like structure with multiple pathways for collaboration.

 42 Extended Partners

-Nine of the celebrated partners reported a total of 42 additional organizational connections not already in the core network.
-These represent the second-order reach of the partnership ecosystem — organizations accessible through the existing partners.
+Nine of the Roanoke College celebrated partners reported a total of 42 additional organizational connections not already in the core network.
+These represent the second-order reach of the Roanoke College partnership ecosystem: organizations accessible through existing partners.

 Hub Organizations

-Five organizations emerge as structural hubs based on their degree centrality — the number of direct connections they maintain within the network.
-These hubs are the organizations through which information, resources, and collaborative opportunities most readily flow.
+Five organizations emerge as structural hubs in the Roanoke College partnership network, each maintaining the highest number of direct connections to other partners.
+These are the organizations through which information, resources, and collaborative opportunities most readily flow in and out of the Roanoke College ecosystem.

 Carilion Clinic

-The single most connected organization in the network.
+The single most connected organization in the Roanoke College network.
 Carilion connects across every thematic cluster: health services, higher education, research, and community organizations.
 It bridges the health/clinical world to the education/cultural world, giving it likely high betweenness centrality as well.
-Its connections span Fralin Biomedical Research Institute, Radford University, Virginia Tech, VWCC, Physicians to Children, CHIP, and Blue Ridge Literacy — research, education, direct services, and community literacy all in one ego network.
+Its connections span Fralin Biomedical Research Institute, Radford University, Virginia Tech, VWCC, Physicians to Children, CHIP, and Blue Ridge Literacy, covering research, education, direct services, and community literacy all within one ego network.

 Virginia Western Community College